MrGraversen/replicate-java/README.md

-# Replicate AI, empowered by Java 21 ☕ & Spring Boot 🍃
+# Replicate AI, powered by Java 21 ☕ & Spring Boot 3 🍃

 Welcome to the Replicate AI Integration project! 🎉